Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ![breakfix](./assets/images/breakfix.png)

-The next issue was that the f string in the win game function displayed "{guess} is correct, well done you saved the household!" when the user won - the issue was if the user guess the word letter by letter it would display the winning word as an individual letter.
+The next issue was that the f string in the win game function displayed "{guess} is correct, well done you saved the household!" when the user won - the issue was if the user guessed the word letter by letter it would display the winning word as an individual letter.
 The following code was used to fix this:

 ![wingamefix](./assets/images/wingamefix.png)